rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/UnoEuro-Readme.md

 # How To Use the UnoEuro DNS Plugin

+**NOTE: This provider has changed their name from UnoEuro to Simply and this plugin should be considered deprecated.
+Users should migrate to the Simply plugin as soon as possible.
+This one will only continue to work as long as Simply keeps the old `api.unoeuro.com` endpoint active.**

 This plugin works against the [UnoEuro](https://www.unoeuro.com/) DNS provider.
 It is assumed that you have already setup an account and created the DNS zone(s) you will be working against.

 ## Finding your information in UnoEuro